Pornography in India: Judicial opinion

-Kamlesh Vaswani vs. Union of India and ors in 2013 (diary 5917, 2013), a PIL petition was filed in the Supreme Court of India seeking a ban on pornography in India.
-The Court issued a notice to the central government of India and sought its response.
+Kamlesh Vaswani vs. Union of India and Ors in 2013 (diary 5917, 2013), a public interest litigation (PIL) petition was filed in the Supreme Court seeking a ban on pornography in India.
+The Court issued a notice to the central government and sought its response.
 The government informed the Court that the Cyber Regulation Advisory Committee constituted under Section 88 of the IT Act, 2000 was assigned with a brief with regard to availability of pornography on the Internet and it was looking into the matter.

-On 26 January 2016, the Supreme Court in written order, instructed govt "to suggest the ways and means so that these activities are curbed.
+On 26 January 2016, the Supreme Court in written order, instructed the government "to suggest the ways and means so that these activities are curbed.
 The innocent children cannot be made prey to these kind of painful situations, and a nation, by no means, can afford to carry any kind of experiment with its children in the name of liberty and freedom of expression.
 When we say nation, we mean each member of the collective".

+The Supreme Court has said that it can't stop an adult from viewing pornography or sexually explicit material in private spaces, citing Article 21 (the right to personal liberty) of the Indian constitution.

-Prajwala Letter dated 18.2.2015 VIDEOS OF SEXUAL VIOLENCE AND RECOMMENDATIONS, a suo moto PIL was admitted in Supreme Court (Diary No.- 6818 - 2015).
-Prajwala NGO pleaded to court to stop rampant circulation of rape videos through mobile application WhatsApp.
-Supreme court has ordered CBI probe to find and arrest the culprits clearly visible in the rape videos.
+On 18 February 2015, the organization Prajwala submitted Videos of Sexual Violence and Recommendations, a suo moto PIL filed in the Supreme Court (Diary No. 6818, 2015).
+Prajwala pleaded with the court to stop the rampant circulation of rape videos through the mobile application WhatsApp.
+The Supreme Court has ordered a CBI probe to find and arrest the culprits clearly visible in the videos.

 Socio-cultural attitudes

 Many sex related topics, such as pornography, are considered taboo in traditional Indian households.
 This trend seems to be rapidly changing, especially in urbanized cities.
-Researchers have found that the primary sex education of youth born in the 1990s onwards in India comes from pornography and conversations amongst their peers, which has been known to cause long term sexual anxiety and frustration in other cultures where youth learn sexual attitudes from pornography.
+Researchers have found that the primary sex education of low-income college youth born in the late 1970s to early 1980s in India comes from pornography and conversations amongst their peers, based on focus group discussions, interviews, and surveys.
 However, due to the internet and increased access for the common citizen, pornography has slowly entered the public discourse, most notably with the outrage towards a 2015 government order to censor 857 websites that contained explicit materials.

+In 2011, Sunny Leone's participation in one of India's most popular reality shows, Bigg Boss, initiated debate about the place of pornography in the country.
+The ratings and tolerance for her appearance was noted in contrast with India's cultural attitudes on sex.
+Leone was recruited by director Mahesh Bhatt at the Bigg Boss house for her first Bollywood film, Jism 2.